The Effects of Child Sexual Abuse:How Does Trauma Affect the Brain and Body?

 So much of the work you’ll do in healing will be focused on intentional responses and thoughts, and it will be helpful for you to understand the benefits of practicing Acknowledgement, Mindfulness, and Aspiration as you work on building a new network of neural pathways.

 While you can’t reverse the clock and protect your younger self from having to endure sexual abuse, nor can you take back any unhealthy coping habits that you may have employed to deal with the pain of the past, you absolutely can embrace the hope that you will experience healing.
 The trauma of the past can have less and less influence on the present because your brain, body, and heart are capable of so much.

 Our Services to Survivors of Child Sexual Abuse

-If you are interested in attending an educational retreat where you will learn about the connection between trauma and the brain and body, as well as engage in a series of experiential and community-building classes and activities, visit The Haven Retreat for more information.
+If you are interested in attending an educational retreat where you will learn about the connection between trauma and the brain and body, as well as engage in a series of experiential and community-building classes and activities, visit the Saprea Retreat for more information.

 Saprea believes in the power of survivors helping survivors.
 We’ve created healing resources and partnered with surivors in communities all around the world to foster healing and connection.
 Find a group in your area (or start one).